VDA5050/VDA5050/VDA5050_EN.md

 ### 6.1.1 Optional fields

-If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e.g., when the master control sends an order to an AGV, some AGVs plan their trajectory themselves and the field `trajectory` within the `edge` object of the order can be omitted).
+If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e.g., when the fleet control sends an order to a mobile robot, some mobile robots plan their trajectory themselves and the field `trajectory` within the `edge` object of the order can be omitted).

-If the AGV receives a message that contains a field which is marked as optional in this protocol, the AGV is expected to act accordingly and cannot ignore the field.
+If the mobile robot receives a message that contains a field which is marked as optional in this protocol, the mobile robot is expected to act accordingly and cannot ignore the field.
 If the mobile robot cannot process the message accordingly then the expected behavior is to communicate this with an error of type 'UNSUPPORTED_PARAMETER' and error level 'CRITICAL' and to reject the order.

-Master control shall only send optional information that the AGV supports.
+Fleet control shall only send optional information that the mobile robot supports.

 Example: Trajectories are optional.
-If an AGV cannot process trajectories, master control shall not send a trajectory to the vehicle.
+If a mobile robot cannot process trajectories, fleet control shall not send a trajectory to the mobile robot.

-The AGV shall communicate which optional parameters it needs via an AGV `factsheet` message.
+The mobile robot shall communicate which optional parameters it needs via a mobile robot `factsheet` message.

 ### 6.1.2 Permitted characters and field lengths